corsonknowles/Hangmangame.co/README.md

 I executed this project with the following technologies and constraints:

 - A game engine written entirely in vanilla JavaScript using direct DOM manipulation and event listeners, without jQuery
-- Advanced CSS animation rendering each letter as a flippable card
+- Advanced CSS animation, rendering each letter as a flippable card
 - The game is housed in a single HTML5 semantic webpage
 - Webpack was used in the rapid development of this project, and it also allows for the import of an array of plain text words with 40,000 unique entries
 - I structured the words for import as a JavaScript array, using a one time Ruby script to format the original text file